Trapiche Ruby

 Can be confused with: no other gem

-Localities: at the time of writing (July 2018) only there are only two known sources.
+Localities: at the time of writing (July 2018) there were only two known sources.
 One is in Mong Hsu, Myanmar (Burma), the other in the border area between the two Indian federal states of Karnataka and Andhra Pradesh.

 Burmese Trapiche Rubies hardly ever reach a weight of 1ct.